 Frequently Asked Questions

-This FAQ page provides answers to common questions about obtaining, enforcing and supporting those who are in need of protection orders.
+This FAQ page provides answers to common questions about obtaining and enforcing protection orders and supporting people who are seeking them.

 Home » Frequently Asked Questions

-This FAQ page provides answers to common questions about obtaining, enforcing and supporting those who are in need of protection orders.
+This FAQ page provides answers to common questions about obtaining and enforcing protection orders and supporting people who are seeking them.

 A protection order is a civil court order designed to safeguard an individual from harm or threats by another person.
-It is filed by the petitioner (the person seeking protection) against the respondent (the person accused of causing harm).
+It is filed by the petitioner (the person seeking protection) against the respondent (the person alleged to have caused harm, sometimes referred to as the “restrained person”).

-There are six types of civil protection orders available in Washington State that vary depending on the type of harm experienced and the relationship between the petitioner and respondent.
+There are six types of civil protection orders available in Washington State that may be appropriate depending on the type of harm experienced and the relationship between the petitioner and respondent.

 Visit our protection order page for more information.

-Petitioners (person filing the order) must complete the required forms and submit them to the court.
-If a judicial officer reviews the petition and finds that the legal criteria has been met, a temporary order (up to 14 days) can be issued.
+Petitioners (the person requesting the protection order) must complete the required forms and submit them to the court.
+A judge will review the petition and decide if the legal criteria have been met.
+If so, a temporary order (lasting up to 14 days) will be issued.
 A full hearing, where the petitioner can seek a longer order (often 1 year) is typically scheduled within 14 days of the petition being filed.
-Visit our filing page for more information about the filing process.
+Visit our filing page for more information about the process.

 Temporary Changes: A protection order might include temporary provisions regarding child custody or visitation.
 These provisions are legally binding and must be followed.

-Custody and Visitation Rights: The order may restrict your access to your children or specify conditions under which visitation can occur, such as supervised visits.
+Custody and Visitation Rights: The order may restrict the respondent’s access to children or specify conditions under which visitation can occur, such as supervised visits.

 Petitioners can ask the court to include their children as protected parties on the order.
 In cases where the children are in common with the restrained person, the court can include provisions to protect children and may include temporary custody or visitation considerations but a protection order is not a formal “child custody order” or parenting plan.
 For more information, visit our FAQs or talk to a lawyer or advocate.